Batgirl and Black Canary chase down the Chechen.

 She directed her Canary Cry at the hood of the Chechen’s sedan.
 The attack pressed the hood down, an impression of the engine beneath coming through its metal.

 Unfortunately, it wasn’t enough to stop the engine.
-Red light or no, Abram slammed his foot on the gas pedal.
+Red light or no, avoiding police attention or no, Abram slammed his foot on the gas pedal.
 The sedan lurched forward.

 Batgirl turned the throttle, speeding the Batcycle out of harm’s way.

-The sudden acceleration nearly threw Canary from the bike.
-She grabbed on to Batgirl, causing the wounded vigilante to wince.
+The sudden acceleration nearly threw Canary off the bike.
+She grabbed onto Batgirl, causing the wounded vigilante to wince.
 Canary apologized.

 The Chechen’s sedan sped through the intersection.
-It barely missing a minivan with an Uber logo in the window that was turning onto the street.
+It barely missed a minivan with the Uber logo in the window that was turning onto the street.
+Abram didn’t wait around to hear the minivan’s horn and its driver’s obscenities spewed in his direction.

 Batgirl weaved around the van and pursued the Chechen’s vehicle.